 John H. Alschuler, Chairman

-- Board Chair, Friends of the High Line
+- Emeritus Chair, Friends of the High Line

 - Member, Board of Directors, Center for an Urban Future